FrontendMasters/api-design-node-v3/README.md

 * [MongoDB](https://www.mongodb.com/)

 ## Course
-This course has two parts, slides and excercises.
-The slides describe the excerices in detail.
-Each excercise has a starting branch and solution branch.
+This course has two parts, slides and exercises.
+The slides describe the exercices in detail.
+Each exercise has a starting branch and solution branch.
 Example `lesson-1` and `lesson-1-solution`.
 ## Exercises
 ### Hello world Express
 * branch - `lesson-1`